laz824/travelPlannerCpp/README.md

 4.  **Optimization Criteria**:

-    - Only the distance field is optimized by calculation; time, or cost factors are excluded.
+    - Only the distance field is optimized by calculation.
+Time, or cost factors are excluded.

 5.  **Single Output**:
     - Program only outputs single route even is there are various routes with the lowest units.